ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tado/README.md

 | tado.[x].[yyyyy].Weather.solarIntensity | tado.[x].[yyyyy].Weather.solarIntensity.percentage |
 | tado.[x].[yyyyy].Weather.outsideTemperature | tado.[x].[yyyyy].Weather.outsideTemperature.celsius |

 In general vaules are now NULL if API sends NULL or just nothing.
 In v0.2.x sometimes the old value was kept, sometimes replaced with 0 sometimes NULL was used.
-**Happy to add additonal major changes based on your feedback!**

 ## Things you can steer
 | State | Description |